tawhin/MyData-TasksApp/README.md

 A simple application intended to leverage a back-end server hosting a generic CRUD API for data objects.
 The application offers the ability to create, update and delete a list of tasks, each task containing fields to describe the task, set it's priority and due date.

+The project structure is based upon a template provided by https://jscomplete.com, this helps to construct a dev environment and facilities all React Javascript rendering server side, as opposed to within the browser.
+All code developed for this application exist within the src/components folder.

 The primary purpose of the application development is to get hands on with the React framework, gaining familiarity with:

 - JSX Syntax